 THE NEW JOHN IRVINE BAND ALBUM

 The John Irvine Band was formed in the summer of 2011, in Edinburgh.
-Classical composition no longer held my interest as it once did.
-It really was a return to the music I loved the most – jazz-rock.
+Contemporary classical composition no longer held my interest as it once did – it was time to return to the music I loved the most – jazz-rock.

 Much of my listening, over the course of my life, has been devoted the great fusion players of the past 40 years: Pat Metheny & Lyle Mays, Gary Burton, Allan Holdsworth, Bill Connors, Jan Garbarek, John Scofield, Weather Report etc. – and I wanted to reflect what I’d learned from them and, hopefully, add something new to the genre.
 So, in 2010 I began to write music for a guitar trio setting – the result became ‘Wait & See’ (2011).

-Two more albums followed in this jazz-rock vein ‘Next Stop’ (2013) and ‘Metaphysical Attractions’ (2018) until I decided to add a more progressive rock element to the music resulting in ‘The Machinery Of The Heavens’ (2020).
+Two more albums followed in this jazz-rock vein ‘Next Stop’ (2013) and ‘Metaphysical Attractions’ (2018) until I decided to add a more progressive rock element to the music resulting in ‘The Machinery Of The Heavens’ (2020) and ‘Psychopomp’ (2022).